-New readers: This is an in-depth, chapter by chapter review and analysis of the book Your Money Or Your Life.
+Reminder!
+Casual Kitchen is running an in-depth, chapter by chapter review and analysis of the book Your Money Or Your Life throughout the month of January.
 Join us!
 You can buy YMOYL here, and you can find the first post in the series here.

 This week, we'll finally (finally!) tie up the last few loose ends of Chapter 9 with an analysis of Capital, Cushion and Cache.
 First a quick review:

 * Capital is the primary nest egg that you'll use to generate investment income.
-This income will gradually replace your work income.
+This income will supplement--and eventually replace--your work income.

 * Cushion is a separate account that contains a minimum six month cash reserve.

 * Cache is a source of still more investment capital--beyond Capital and Cushion--that provides yet another layer of financial protection.